Glasses-free 3D Cinema on the Works

 3D films are generally created using a technique called stereoscopy.
 This involves projecting two 3D images onto the screen using a specially designed filter.
 However, the naked eye only sees two slightly offset 2D images without 3D glasses.

-3D TV uses a method which is called a "parallax barrier".
-For 3D TV, the slats direct light from one set of pixels into one of the viewer’s eyes whilst the other eye sees a second set of pixels.
-Since neither of the images overlap, the image creates a 3D effect without the viewer having to wear 3D glasses.
+3D TV uses a method which is called a “parallax barrier”.
+For 3D TV, the slats direct light from one set of pixels into one of the viewer’s eyes whilst the other eye sees the second set of pixels.
+Since neither of the images overlaps, the image creates a 3D effect without the viewer having to wear 3D glasses.
 However, it only works from one angle.

-The researchers from South Korea have taken this principle one step further by using polarisers.
-These polarisers are, in fact, very similar to the lenses in 3D glasses and this technique allows for a much wider range of glasses-free 3D viewing angles.
+The researchers from South Korea have taken this principle one step further by using polarizers.
+These polarizers are, in fact, very similar to the lenses in 3D glasses and this technique allows for a much wider range of glasses-free 3D viewing angles.
 In fact, many pairs of images are created.